Top 10 Musicians Who Correctly Predicted Their Own Death

 The Top Ten

-1 John Lennon John Winston Ono Lennon, MBE (9 October 1940 - 8 December 1980) was an English singer and songwriter who rose to worldwide fame as a co-founder of the Beatles, the most commercially successful band in the history of popular music.
-He was assassinated by Mark David Chapman on December 8, 1980 at age... read more
+John Lennon John Winston Ono Lennon, MBE (born John Winston Lennon; 9 October 1940 - 8 December 1980), was an English singer, songwriter, musician, and political activist.
+He rose to worldwide fame as the co-founder, co-lead vocalist, and rhythm guitarist of the Beatles, the most commercially successful band in... read more

-In an interview in the 60s, he was asked how he would probably die.
+In an interview in the '60s, he was asked how he thought he would die.

-It's amazing to me that he predicted the way he died 20 years before he actually died!
+It's amazing to me that he predicted the way he would die 20 years before it happened!

 Wow.
-All's I got to say is just "wow".
+All I gotta say is just "wow."

 Although his mainstream career spanned only four years, he is widely regarded as one of the most influential electric guitarists in the history of popular music, and one of the most... read more

-"Many things he would try for he knew soon he'd die", "Now Jimi's gone, he's not alone / His memory still lives on", "Five years, this he said / He's not gone, he's just dead ".
+"Many things he would try for he knew soon he'd die," "Now Jimi's gone, he's not alone / His memory still lives on," and "Five years, this he said / He's not gone, he's just dead."

-5 years later, he died in a car, wrapped around a tree and the license plate that read "FOX 661L".
+Five years later, he died in a car, wrapped around a tree, with a license plate that read "FOX 661L."

-Also, he wrote a song named "Death" and 3 days later he was found dead.
+Also, he wrote a song named "Death," and three days later, he was found dead.

 "Kickin' asbestos in the factory, punchin' out Chryslers in the factory, breathin' that plastic in the factory."

-Oddly enough, Zevon never worked in a factory and wasn't exposed to asbestos, so the chances of developing this type of cancer were nil.
+Oddly enough, Zevon never worked in a factory and wasn't exposed to asbestos, so the chances of developing this type of cancer were extremely low.

 Only two months later, Tupac Shakur was shot.
 His case is still unsolved.